The Cost of Inconsistent Branding (And a Brand System to Fix It)

 Express this consistently across all channels using different examples, but the same core message

-2. Develop Your Consistent Voice
+2. Develop a Consistent Voice

 Your brand voice is the unique communication style you use across all platforms, from website copy to social media posts to emails.

-Analyze your best-performing content to identify what tone resonates with your audience
+Analyze your best-performing content to identify what tone resonates

 Document specific words and phrases your ideal customers use when describing their problems